-An exotic insect pest, the woolly adelgid has completely destroyed stands of eastern hemlock in the southern range of this tree.
-The insect has been detected on campus, and can kill a Hemlock in as little as 4 - 10 years after initial infection.
+A part of the Hemloc stand is destroyed by an exotic insect pest, the woolly adelgid.
+The insect has been detected on campus, and can kill a Hemlock in as little as 10 years after initial infection.

 This is a view of a small section of Long Farm near the barn.
 This area is mowed less frequently then the rest of the tract and has a higher diversity of plants.
 It is an indication of how the rest of the area may look if less intensive management practices are adopted.

 The two lakes on campus are Upper and Lower Lake.
 Both bodies of water are dammed reservoirs.
 They are characterized as shallow lakes with short retention times (water passes quickly from inlet to outlet).
 Both lakes are also high in nutrients - eutrophic to hypertrophic.
 Nutrient loading occurs via inputs from Stony Brook and migrant and non-migrant waterfowl (Canada Geese and Mallard Ducks).
-The Golf Course and Equestrian Center may also provide nutrient inputs; however, this has not yet been assessed.
+The Golf Course and Equestrian Center may also provide nutrient inputs.
 Currently, the Golf Course withdraws water from Upper Lake.
 It has been determined that withdrawals from Stony Brook when the flowrate is low could result in further eutrophication of the lake.

 Sections of the riparian corridor on either side of the stream have been severely modified by human activity.
 A riparian buffer zone provides cover for wildlife, stabilizes the bank, and can filter runoff before it reaches the stream.
 If the buffer is too narrow, it cannot effectively provide these functions.